India Pale Ale - quick

 Wine #2

-first try at wine - probably a botched job, but we'll see -
+wine - probably a botched job, but we'll see - something to drink

-the plant cell walls.
-I sterilized the berries with camden
+walls.
+I sterilized the berries with camden tablets before

-tablets before stewing the pulp with pectic enzyme for seven
+stewing the pulp with pectic enzyme for seven days.
+I failed

 cerevisiae (wine yeast) on the second day, waiting